 World War I Hero Sgt.
-York’s Home Is Now a State Park
+York’s Home in Pall Mall Is Now a State Park

 By Jackie Sheckler Finch

 Betsy Ross York Lowrey was eight years old before she saw her first movie.
 Her dad loaded up the family and took them to nearby Jamestown to see a first-run film.